MoitreyeeHazarika/common/building-blocks/blocks/oml/oml-nb-visualizations/oml-nb-visualizations.md

 **Dataset:** `SH.SALES` table.
 The `SALES` table that is present in the `SH` schema.

-To use the area chart:
+To visualize your data in an area chart:

 1. In another `%sql` paragraph, run the following script: